creditkarma/thrift-server/packages/thrift-server-express/README.md

 #### Options

-* serviceName - The name of your service.
+* serviceName (required): The name of your service.
 Used for logging and tracing.
-* handler - The service Processor instance to handle service method calls.
+* handler (required): The service Processor instance to handle service method calls.
-* path - The path on which to server your Thrift service.
-Defaults to '/thrift'.
-* transport - The kind of Thrift transport to use.
+* transport (optional): The kind of Thrift transport to use.
 Only 'buffered' is currently supported.
-* protocol - The kind of Thrift protocol to use.
+* protocol (optional): The kind of Thrift protocol to use.
 Only 'binary' is currently supported.

 ### Thrift Server Factory

 In the event that you will be creating an Express server only to serve Thrift, you can use the `createThriftServer` factory function to create a `Express.Application` and register the `thriftExpress` middleware in one step.

-The factory function takes all the same configuration options as the middleware.
+The factory function takes one additional config options `path`, the path on which to serve your Thrift API.
+The `path` parameter is optional and will default to `/thrift`.
+All of the plugin options are the same as above and passed in under the key `thriftOptions`.

 ```typescript
 import * as express from 'express'